Kuon: Development

 Kuon was developed by FromSoftware, a company that made its name developing the King's Field and Armored Core series.
 The producer was Atsushi Taniguchi, who had previously worked on The Adventures of Cookie & Cream for PlayStation 2, and Lost Kingdoms for GameCube.
 The art director was Nozomu Iwai.
 Work on Kuon began following Lost Kingdoms II in 2003, with the target audience being people wanting a new approach to horror.
 Having previously handled dark adventure-based titles before, Taniguchi wanted to create his own take on that style using a traditional Japanese setting.
 Production was difficult and hectic, with the game going through unspecified production troubles.
 The weapon assignment for characters was intended to invert the typical precepts for their character styles; the weakly Utsuki used a knife, while the stronger Sakuya used a fan.
 The battle system was an evolution of the card system from Lost Kingdoms.
 The "tempest" and meditation mechanics were designed to produce unease, and while easy to implement were a later addition which threatened to disrupt the production schedule.
 Taniguchi put a lot of effort into creating an atmosphere of fear.

 The Heian period setting was chosen due to its mystic presentation in Japanese culture and folklore, with multiple interlinked narratives which told a deep story within limited environments.
 The narrative took inspiration from kaidan, a type of Japanese ghost story.
 The numbers "four" and "nine" were included based on their unlucky reputation in Japanese culture, with the game's title having a plot-related double meaning of both "Nine Evils" and "Eternity".
 The storyline focused on female protagonists to promote a particular aesthetic, as many games of its kind focused on male protagonists.
 The historic onmyōji Abe no Seimei was included in the narrative, though the character was changed from a man to being a woman, keeping in line with the character goals.
 As Taniguchi wanted to create a sequel, the storyline ended on a cliffhanger.
 A notable outside contributor was artist Kyosuke Chinai, who created the cover and promotional artwork for Japan.
 Chinai was picked from a selection of artists, whose work was brought by different team members to find someone who drew with the right atmosphere for the game.
 Taniguchi contacted Chinai multiple times during production, persuading him to accept the collaboration.
+The CGI sequences, animation and motion capture was handled by Polyassets United.